cactusdanny/CBR-PNK-CSB-Template/README.md

 STEP 5: Add the CSS file.

-	STEP 5A: by going to the "Game Settings" tab and clicking the "Configure Settings Button".
+	STEP 5A: Navigate to the "Game Settings" tab and click the "Configure Settings Button".

 	STEP 5B: Under the "Custom System Builder" section you will add the path to the CSS file ("cbr-pnk-styles.CSS") under "CSS Style file"